Polyark Documentation

 Kill switch

-The kill switch pauses all trading activity while leaving withdrawals fully operational.
+The kill switch pauses all trading while leaving withdrawals fully operational.

 Whitelist management